 Too thick?
 Add a splash of water or lemon juice.
 I almost always do this when I'm making it for pancakes, because more syrup is always the right answer.

 Texture is personal.
 I love leaving some whole blueberries in at the end for a little texture.
 If you want it completely smooth, just blend the whole batch instead of holding berries back.
-Both are correct.
-Both are delicious.
+And if you don't want to strain it at all?
+That is ok too.

 Two more things before you start: taste your berries.
 Blueberries vary wildly in sweetness, so adjust your sugar accordingly rather than following the recipe blindly.